Ambassadors for Civic Engagement (ACE) Fellowship

 • In the "writing sample" slot of the talent center application, please upload a 2-page maximum, double-spaced essay that addresses the following:

-• Explain how you believe you can contribute to the National Rehabilitation Research and Training Center on Family Support and their project.
+• Explain how you believe you can contribute to the Hear Foundation and their project.

 • Identify your skills and experience as related to the defined qualifications for this project